 Located in a tree-lined suburban neighborhood, ASKT is a warm family-friendly shul.
 There are prayer services morning and evening.
 We offer many classes, and our programming includes: Shabbat children’s services, daily Talmud study, Cholent Madness, weekly classes of various types and special events throughout the year.
 We have a large kosher kitchen and a social hall that provides sit-down dining for 200 people for rental and special events.
 Everyone is warmly welcomed at ASKT and everyone is invited to come and visit and try it out.

 Administrative Coordinator: Carrie Barbakoff

 Chabad Lubavitch Torah Center serves the Glendale area, and the many unaffiliated who use its services.
-Its warm, accepting environment, easy-to-follow prayer style, stimulating discussion and learning opportunities, make it a synagogue for all worshippers regardless of affiliation or background; offering community Sabbath and holiday services, social events, Torah classes, mitzvah/holiday needs, counselling, life cycle services and holiday celebrations.
+Its warm, accepting environment, easy-to-follow prayer style, stimulating discussion and learning opportunities, make it a synagogue for all worshippers regardless of affiliation or background; offering community Sabbath and holiday services, social events, Torah classes, mitzvah/holiday needs, counseling, lifecycle services and holiday celebrations.

 Administrative Office: 6789 N. Green Bay Ave., Glendale, WI 53209

 Chabad of Kenosha serves the Jewish needs of the Southeast Wisconsin area.
 Its programs include traditional Shabbat and holiday services and dinners, group and one-on-one Torah classes, Hebrew school, Jewish Women’s Circle, outreach to the unaffiliated, home and hospital visitations, lectures, and holiday programs.
 We maintain an updated website pertaining to Jewish interests, along with weekly Torah e-mails, and more.
 Chabad of Kenosha welcomes all Jews, regardless of affiliation or non-affiliation.